 Whit is a client focused, solutions-oriented commercial real estate consultant who specializes in office leasing, representing both tenants and landlords, and investment sales.
 He has participated in over $580 million of lease transactions and $347 million of sales transactions since 1996.
 Whit is also a member of Cushman & Wakefield's National Legal Sector Advisory Group.

 Kenny Norton, is a native to Nashville, TN.
 As a child, Kenny joined the “Boys Club” when it opened on Thompson Lane.
 He grew up in the Boys Club and attended summer camps, where he was often the cook.
 Kenny attended area schools and graduated from Glencliff High.
-Previously, Kenny owned an automotive business at the age of 19 and has continued working in the same field today as an ASE Service Consultant for Beaman Automotive.
+Previously, Kenny owned an automotive business at the age of 19, he is continuing to work in that industry as an A.S.E.
+Automotive Consultant for Toyota of Cool Springs.

 Brian Shipp is President of the South Medicaid Division at WellPoint, Inc. In this role, Mr. Shipp oversees Medicaid market operations in the southern United States, including health plans in Florida, Georgia, Kentucky, Louisiana, Tennessee, Virginia and West Virginia.
 He also oversees expansion and development in prospective markets across the region.
 He previously held similar leadership responsibilities at Amerigroup Corporation.